emacsmirror/hl-block-mode/readme.rst

 ====

 - Optionally, update instantly (without any delay).
-- Avoid updating overlays when highlights havn't moved.
+- Avoid updating overlays when highlights haven't moved.
 - Add default brackets based on the major mode, ``()`` for lisp's, ``{}`` for C/C++ etc.